alxroyer/scenario/doc/src/devel.coding-rules.doc.rst

 Considering that this is hard to maintain with regular configurations of editors, 4 space indentations shall be preferred in docstrings and `.rst` files.

+Exception for unordered and numbered lists that require the sub-content to be aligned with the bullet or item number.

+.. _coding-rules.documentation.domains:

 Domains
 -------